gjhhust/XS-VID/index.md

 ## Update

+- [20250303] We have provided a new download of XS-VIDv2 with the v1 data merged to form a new dataset, with a convenient command line download below!
+- [20250301] We have released XS-VIDv2 containing 374 videos with 186446 frames for training 36478 frames for testing!
 - [20241124] We will soon be releasing XS-VIDv2, incorporating many new videos and scenarios!
 - [20241011] our paper released on **https://arxiv.org/abs/2407.18137**
 - [20240811] Annotation in YOLO format released!